josh-/juniordev-hacktoberfest/README.md

 If you need a good first PR, add yourself to the [participants](participants) folder!

+A collection of other repositories to contribute to is [available here](Resources.md).

 ## Code of Conduct

 This event is bound by the [Hacktoberfest Code of Conduct](https://do.co/hacktoberconduct) - please give it a read.